augustkx/VAE_learning-a-representation-for-navigation/README.md

 After the VAE model is learned, it can be used as a representation map for navigation.
 Run the navigation_main.py file.
 In line 30 and 31, you can change the starting image and ending image.
 At the bottomo of the file, there are some four categories:

-1. visualise path with generated images
+1. initail path with a naive method, visualise path with generated images

 2.gradient descent method on the path sequence, and visualize the path with generated images